takatoh/filtertree/README.md

     $ filtre -c "cp $1 $2" src_dir dest_dir

 `$1` and `$2` in one-lien-script are replaced by src and dest file paths.

+If `-o` / `--overwite` option is passed, overwrite the destination files.
+Otherwise, skip.

 ## License